 Goose is a posh bird

 Goose is an expensive beast and, at least in England, not readily available outside Christmas time.
-Even then it’s quite a luxury – a big bird but not as much to eat on it as on a duck, let alone turkey.
+Even then it’s quite a luxury – it's a big bird but there is not as much to eat on it as on a duck, let alone a turkey.
 So the best bet if you want to enjoy it is to hunt post-Christmas bargains at the butchers’.

 If you're lucky, you can buy goose quarters at a quarter of the pre-Christmas price.
-Roast the breast and make a wonderful confit of the legs to put into a cassoulet or, cross-culturally, stuff in tacos.
+Roast the breast, and you can make a wonderful confit of the legs to put into a cassoulet or, cross-culturally, shred and stuff in tacos.

 What does goose taste like?